escapedcat/cordova-plugin-localization-ios/README.md

 # cordova-plugin-localization-ios
-Small plugin that adds localization parameteres to the plist file.
+Small plugin that adds localization parameters to the plist file.

 This mainly done to translate iOS buttons like `Cancel`, `Done`, etc.